raspberrypilearning/welcome-to-antarctica/en/quiz1/question_3.md

   --- /feedback ---

-- (x) To apply styles based on the characteristics of a device such as the screen width.
+- (x) To apply styles when the screen size changes.

   --- feedback ---